Nuitka/Nuitka/Developer_Manual.rst

    - The variable ``x`` is an integer of value in ``(1,2)``

+We are doing the merging based on SSA (Single State Assignment) form.
+That is, we put versions to all assignments of ``x``.
+And when the branches are merged, we are assigning a new version of ``x``, that references the potential versions, and the condition that guards it.

-When should allow to precompute the value of this:
+Given this, we then should be able to precompute the value of this:

 .. code-block:: python